kirill-fedyanin/icdm/pages/home.md

     - title: 'Call for papers'
       weight: 2
       url: '/call_for_paper'
-      description: 'Please find the submission guides and topic overview for the conference'
+      description: 'Please find the submission guidelines and topic overview for the conference'
       icon: 'assets/images/icons/icons8-paper-100.png'

     - title: 'Call for workshops'